Discover the memory paths in Paris

 I participate

-The presence of Judeo-Spaniards in the 11th arrondissement of Paris
+The presence of Judeo-Spanish in the 11th arrondissement of Paris

-Started at the end of the 19th century, this immigration from Balkan Europe finds its place in the district Popincourt.
-From rue Sedaine to place Voltaire, passing through the synagogue on rue de la Roquette, streets, shops and cafés come to life under the pen of Ariane Bois in Le Monde d'Hannah which depicts the story of her mother, a Turkish Jew.
-The route is accompanied by excerpts from the book and allows retracing the history of the Judeo-Spaniards, from their settlement to the darker time of the persecutions of the Occupation.
+Started at the end of the 19th century, this immigration from Balkan Europe finds its place in the Popincourt district.
+From rue Sedaine to place Voltaire, passing by the synagogue on rue de la Roquette, streets, shops and cafés come back to life under the pen of Ariane Bois in Le Monde d'Hannah which depicts the story of her mother, a Turkish Jew.
+The itinerary is accompanied by excerpts from the book and allows us to retrace the history of the Judeo-Spaniards, from their settlement to the darker time of the persecutions of the Occupation.

 Meeting place: at the foot of the July Column, Place de la Bastille, 11e arr.